Overview

 - 30%:

-- Track progress of individual FIG Leaders and keep 470 instructors updated on their progress.
+- Track the progress of individual FIG Leaders and keep 470 instructors updated on their progress.

 - Determine weekly themes of highlights or concerns from modules submitted.